 Prepare your Course Schedule and Alternatives & Register for Classes

-Before registering, you will need to figure out what courses you want to take.
+Before registering, you will need to decide what courses to take.
 Following the guidelines below, create a schedule of your first choice courses and identify several alternative courses in case one or more of your first-choice courses are full.
 You should register for 12-16 credits.

 Checklist for Preparing Schedule & Registering

-- Look through Linfield's current course offerings and make a list of classes that interest you.
+- Look through Linfield's Fall 2020 course offerings and make a list of classes that interest you.
 It is recommended that your schedule include some of the following courses:

-- An Inquiry Seminar (4 credits) (if you haven't completed this requirement)
+- An Inquiry Seminar (INQS) (if you haven't completed this requirement)

 - A course or two recommended for your intended major/minor (if major is known)